astronomer/airflow-guides/guides/connections.md

 - Connection Id: `snowflake_conn` (or another string that has not been used for a different connection already)
 - Connection Type: `Snowflake`
-- Schema: The schema of your database that you want to query.
+- Account: Your Snowflake account in the format xy12345.region
 - Login: Your Snowflake login name.
 - Password: Your Snowflake login password.
-- Account: Your Snowflake account in the format xy12345.region
-- Database: The database you want to query

 You can leave the other fields empty.
 Test the connection by clicking on the `Test` button.